Chart Color Schemes

 The area's income profile falls below national averages based on AreaSearch analysis

-AreaSearch's aggregation of latest postcode level ATO data released for financial year 2023 shows Mackay had a median taxpayer income of $57,931 and an average income of $72,435.
-These figures are higher than the national averages of $53,146 and $66,593 respectively in Rest of Qld.
-Based on Wage Price Index growth of 9.91% since financial year 2023, estimated incomes for Mackay as of September 2025 would be approximately $63,672 (median) and $79,613 (average).
-The 2021 Census indicates household incomes in Mackay are at the 16th percentile, while personal income is at the 56th percentile.
-Income analysis reveals that 27.9% of locals (1,163 people) fall into the $1,500 - 2,999 income bracket, similar to the surrounding region where 31.7% occupy this category.
-Housing affordability pressures are severe in Mackay, with only 81.3% of income remaining, ranking at the 14th percentile.
+According to AreaSearch's aggregation of the latest postcode level ATO data released on 20 June 2023 for financial year ended 30 June 2023, Mackay suburb had a median income among taxpayers of $57,931 with average level standing at $72,435.
+Both figures are above the national averages of $53,146 and $66,593 respectively for Rest of Qld.
+Based on Wage Price Index growth rate of 9.91% from financial year ended 30 June 2023 to September 2025, current estimates would be approximately $63,672 (median) and $79,613 (average).
+From the Australian Bureau of Statistics Census conducted on 10 August 2021, household incomes in Mackay sit at the 16th percentile while personal income performs better at the 56th percentile.
+Income analysis reveals that the predominant cohort spans 27.9% of locals, equating to 1,167 people, in the $1,500 - 2,999 income category, mirroring the surrounding region where 31.7% occupy this bracket.
+Housing affordability pressures are severe with only 81.3% of income remaining after housing costs, ranking at the 14th percentile nationally.

 Frequently Asked Questions - Income